geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - Funding Newton's Principia and recognizing its significance.
   - Acknowledging that Halley's ideas weren't always accurate.
 - Personal Connection and Time Perspective
-  - The author's memory of building a bench with their dad.
+  - John's memory of building a bench with their dad.
   - Reflecting on the importance of the bench and their experience with Halley's comet.
   - A later visit to the bench with a significant other.
   - Details about Halley's comet, its composition, and historical interactions with Earth.